MECAS - the British ‘Spy School’ of Shemlan

 But as far as the Lebanese were concerned, it just went to prove what they’d always suspected.
 Up there in Shemlan, was The British Spy School.
 And people on the mountain still call it that – even though the Centre has long been closed and its building converted to house an orphanage.
 The legend lives on.

 It's actually how I first found the MECAS building in Shemlan.
-We were looking for the Middle East Centre for Arab Studies, but understanding dawned on the puzzled face of the man we asked for directions when we asked after MECAS, "Oh, you mean the British spy school!" he said.
+We were looking for the Middle East Centre for Arab Studies, but understanding dawned on the puzzled face of the man we asked for directions when we asked after MECAS, "Oh, you mean the British spy school!" he cried.

-Books about MECAS and Shemlan
+Books about MECAS

 Duncan Campbell-Smith was kind enough to give his views and valuable feedback on Shemlan - A Deadly Tragedy, as did former MECAS student and latterly Centre Director Leslie McLoughlin who was very sniffy indeed about the idea that Jason might have carried on with one of the local girls.
 Other students at the Centre thought it a wholly plausible idea, in at least one instance based on their own experiences!

-Remembering MECAS and Shemlan
+Remembering MECAS

 MECAS was originally established in Jerusalem and subsequently moved to Lebanon after 1947 (via a short stay in Zarqa in Jordan) following the 1946 bombing of the St David Hotel by Zionist terrorists.
 It stayed in Shemlan until 1978, when the final students were forced out by the Lebanse Civil War which, by then, had been raging for over a year.